- Jacob Jones (AIF Director, NC State) (email@example.com)

-Maude manages the RTNN and serves in a variety of roles to ensure RTNN’s success.
-She facilitates all client interactions with RTNN as well as communicates RTNN news, information, and events to relevant stakeholders.
-In addition, she coordinates the educational arm of RTNN by planning and implementing workshops, conferences, and outreach activities.
+Phillip manages the RTNN and serves in a variety of roles to ensure RTNN’s success.
+He facilitates all client interactions with RTNN as well as communicates RTNN news, information, and events to relevant stakeholders.
+In addition, he coordinates the educational arm of RTNN by planning and implementing workshops, conferences, and outreach activities.
 Phillip served for 6 years as a Project Scientist for RTNN prior to becoming the manager and has a B.S. and M.S. degree in Textiles from NC State.

 R&D and Outreach Engineer for SMIF, Holly trains new users on AFM, Raman, and SEM equipment in SMIF.
 She advises users on biomedical related projects and manages and implements educational and outreach activities.
 Dr. Leddy has a PhD in Biomedical Engineering and worked as a researcher studying mechanobiology and arthritis at Duke University Medical Center prior to joining SMIF in 2016.

-Team Leader of Characterization and Imaging for SMIF, Michelle trains new users on SEM, TEM and SAXS equipment in SMIF.
+R&D Engineer – RTNN Characterization for SMIF, Catherine trains new users on equipment in SMIF.
 She advises users on electron microscopy and sample preparation strategies.
-Ms. Plue holds a MS degree in Biomedical Science and was previously employed by the National Cancer Institute before joining Duke University in 2007.
+Dr. McKenas holds a PhD degree in Analytical Chemistry and was previously worked as a graduate assistant at UNC-Chapel Hill and Assistant Professor at Georgia Southern University.